 Above is not the exact model I have, but it’s close.
 Unlike a normal faucet, pull-downs generally use an aerator that is built into the handle, and is not easily removed.
 If your aerator comes out of the handle easily, you can simply swap that for the adapter and be done.
 In my case I could not do that.

 Before I explain how to do this, a few caveats.
 First off, some say connecting a dishwasher to a pull-down faucet hose is a bad idea; the hose was not built to withstand the pressure the dishwasher puts on it, and eventually could burst.
-I’ve never heard of this actually happening to someone, but you’ve been warned, and you are responsible for any and all damage.
+I’ve never heard of this actually happening to someone, and I’ve used my portable dishwasher this way for 2 years without any problems, but you’ve been warned, and you are responsible for any and all damage.

 Second, all thread sizes below are NPT (National Pipe Thread).
 There are some other thread size standards, like SAE, so make sure the adapters you get are NPT.